 Weed infestation within the revegetation areas was low to moderate.
+There were four species present.
 The more common weeds included, Saffron Thistle, Onion Weed and Medicago.
 To allow for continued improvement in the natural regeneration of the areas and greater growth in the surviving Tubestock species, targeted spot spraying of weeds is recommended.